RathodAnilT/PHP-Tutorial/README.md

 $e = (object) $e;
 ```
 - When converting into objects, most data types converts into a object with one property, named "scalar", with the corresponding value.
+- NULL values converts to an empty object.